Rick-Man-God/wiki-official/linux-tutoria.md

 screen ./run.sh
 ```

-What this command do it’ll pull latest changes from github, compile it with maven and launch Elastic.
+What this command do it’ll pull latest changes from github, compile it with maven and launch XEL.
 Check if everything launch as it should.

-If you want to go back from screen to your server console` **LEAVING Elastic running in background** `hit Ctrl (hold it), now hit A key` **and release it** `and hit D key.
+If you want to go back from screen to your server console` **LEAVING EXEL running in background** `hit Ctrl (hold it), now hit A key` **and release it** `and hit D key.

-You should be back in console and Elastic is running in background so if you exit your server Elastic will be still running.
+You should be back in console and XEL is running in background so if you exit your server XEL will be still running.
-If you want to go back to Elastic (for example to shutdown it) type
+If you want to go back to XEL (for example to shutdown it) type

 ```text